GaganSingh001/My-Portfolio/web_scraping/README.md

 Creation of various scripts to pull data from Social Networks (Twitter, Instagram, Youtube) and sites such as Wikepidea, Google Trends, to name a few.
 Any site with data is a candidate, but for this project, here were the requirements.

 1. Wikepedia -  Movies and Movie Details
-2. Twitter, Instagram, Youtube - Comments
+2. Twitter, Instagram, Youtube (Books) - Comments
 3. Google Trends - Search queries and locations

 ## Implementation Phases